Invarion/invarion-docs/docs/rapid-online/4. RapidPlan Online Workspace/Layers palette.md

 |Hide layer  |![layers4](./Assets/layers4.jpg) |This icon toggles the visibility of the layer.  |
 |Layer settings  |![layers5](./Assets/layers5.jpg) | The 'More Options' icon allows you to rename the layer, adjust its opacity or delete that layer. |

+Once you have created a Print Region using the plus icon in the Print Regions sub-menu, it will appear on the plan.
+Its proportions can be manipulated using its control points, and it can be moved by clicking and dragging the Print Region's name in its bottom left corner.

+Note that the red box represents the boundaries of the Print Region, this is content that you require to be in your eventual export.
+The blue box is the Print Preview, it shows what else will be captured on the final plan page.
+The blue print Preview Box is based on your chosen page size and orientation, selected in your [Print Options](/rapid-online/9.%20Printing%20and%20Exporting/printing-and-exporting.md).

+**Note:** You might choose to populate the space in between the red Print Region and the blue Print Frame with your title box and accompanying annotation.

 ## Basemap

 The Basemap sub-menu allows you to adjust the characteristics of your Basemap.